 Fast-growing climbers, such as Chinese star jasmine (Trachelospermum jasminoides), allamanda, mandevilla and potato vine (Solanum) will rapidly

 cover walls and fences for quick privacy, a green backdrop and bonus flowers.

 Fill gaps in shady corners with colourful coleus.
 Colours range from limes to russet, burgundies, pinks and purples.

 Princess lilies are long-blooming and easy-care: perfect in patio pots.

 Planting in the subtropics

 Plant snake beans, which are highly productive over the warmer, wetter months.
-Climbing cultivars are more productive than bush cultivars but require teepees or trellis.
+Climbing cultivars are more productive than bush cultivars but require teepees

 Get some rosella plants in the ground.
 Keep them well watered and fertilise them weekly to push them along.